 Seasoning a wok is the same as seasoning any other piece of cookware.
 The idea is to create a natural layer of protection that produces a nonstick surface and stops your nice wok from getting all rusty.

-Take your wok, give it a good coating of oil (the best oil to use is vegetable oil), and place it in a preheated oven for around an hour.
-Let it cool, and then you're ready to go.
 You don't need to season the wok every time you use it, because natural layers of seasoning will continue to be added every time you cook with oil.

 You need to re-season the wok if you haven't cooked with it for a long time, if food starts to burn, or if the wok loses its nonstick surface.